AnyChart/docs.anychart.com/Basic_Charts_Types/Step_Area_Chart.md

 ### Step Direction

-The Step Area chart is formed by horizontal area segments of the same width as the category, connected with each other by vertical segments.
+The Step Area chart is formed by horizontal line segments of the same width as the category, connected with each other by vertical segments.
 To set the exact way these segments are placed, use this method: {api:anychart.core.cartesian.series.StepArea#stepDirection}stepDirection(){api}.

 There are three modes of step direction: center, backward, and forward.
 The default mode is <strong>center</strong> (in this case data points are placed to the center of horizontal segments).